vocalpy/Nicholson-Cohen-SfN-2023-poster/README.md

 We found that for all models, bigger windows gave better performance.
-This is important, given that TweetyNet used a window size of 176, while DAS used an effective window size of 64 (1024 audio samples that are "down-sampled" by a STFT to produce a spectrogram with 64 time bins).
+This is important, given that TweetyNet used a window size of 176, while DAS used an effective window size of 64 (1024 audio samples that are fed through a trainable STFT to produce a spectrogram with 64 time bins).
+Increasing the window size from 176 to 2000 resulted in an improvement in all metrics, for all models (We show results for additional window sizes below).

 We can see the effect of window size by looking at the frame error and the character error rate: